patrickcoombe/WordPressAutomateDevServer/readme.md

 # WordPress Docker Automation Script

 This script automates the setup of a new WordPress environment for a client using Docker.
 It creates a complete, isolated WordPress stack with a database, phpMyAdmin, and an SFTP server.
 The entire process is containerized, ensuring a clean and repeatable deployment for each new client.
+At the end it dumps all the credentials into a txt file.

 ## Features